Kalanga people: Rain-making

 The Kalanga people are known for their rain-making abilities through their Supreme Being Mwali/Ngwali.
 These abilities have always been a part of the BaKalanga people history as well as all those other related groups.
-The rain-making has always been the duty of the Hosanna’s or AmaWosana (the high priests in Mwali/Ngwali’s church).
+The rain-making has always been the duty of the Hosanna's or Wosana (the high priests in Mwali/Ngwali's church).
 The traditional attire of the Kalanga/BaKalanga people clearly shows the importance of rain to BaKalanga.
 They put on black skirts which represent dark clouds heavy with rain, and the white shirts to represent rain droplets.
-This is the attire worn when they go and plead for rain at Njelele shrine in Zimbabwe, which is the headquarters for the Hosanna’s of Botswana, South Africa and Zimbabwe.
+This is the attire worn when they go and plead for rain at Njelele shrine in Zimbabwe, which is the headquarters for the Hosanna's of Botswana, South Africa and Zimbabwe.